When your child is in 1st year of secondary school, they will be offered a meningococcal ACWY booster vaccination.

 Post Vaccination Advice

 The vaccine used in the school programme is called Nimenrix.
 It is manufactured by Pfizer.
-The licensed documents for each vaccines the Summary of Product Characteristcs and the Patient Information Leaflet are available here
+The licensed documents for each vaccines the Summary of Product Characteristcs and the Patient Information Leaflet are available from the HPRA Website.

 The following information materials are available for healthcare professionals carrying out this programme.